If pregnant women or new moms seek your guidance about the GUARDIAN Study, please refer them to our website to learn more about the study.

 We will screen for a panel of conditions.

-Women who deliver at a NewYork-Presbyterian hospitals will be invited to the study.
-Women who deliver a healthy baby after 33 weeks gestation and speak English or Spanish will be invited to the study.
-Women can sign up for the study prenatally if they are more than 12 weeks pregnant and plan to deliver at one of the study locations.
-The consent for the study will be completed after the baby is born.
+Parents who deliver at a New York Presbyterian hospital may be invited to the study.
+Expecting parents can sign up for the study prenatally if they are more than 12 weeks pregnant and plan to deliver at one of the study locations.
+They will complete the study consent after the baby is born.

 The consent process occurs entirely through our secure online permissions portal and is completely voluntary on the part of the parents.